Steven Pruitt: Personal life

 Pruitt's non-Wikipedia-related interests include the Capitol Hill Chorale, in which he sings.
-He is an avid fan of opera, which started from his parents' inculcation at an early age, and this passion provided inspiration for his Wikipedia username "Ser Amantio di Nicolao" – after a minor character in the 1918 Puccini opera Gianni Schicchi.
+He is a fan of opera, which started from his parents' inculcation at an early age and provided inspiration for his Wikipedia username "Ser Amantio di Nicolao" — after a minor character in the 1918 Puccini opera Gianni Schicchi.
 Pruitt is also a fan of classical music.
-As of 2018, he is single and living with his parents as their caregiver due to the high costs of housing in the Washington, D.C., area.
+As of 2018, he is single and lives with his parents as their caregiver due to the high costs of housing in the Washington, D.C., area.